 As with any of the world’s great cities, Tokyo is composed of a huge number of unique and eclectic neighborhoods.

-Visiting Tokyo soon?
-Check out our epic post on what to do if you have one day in Tokyo.
+Also see our post on what to do if you have one day in Tokyo.

 They range in style and vibe from elegant Ginza to energetic Shimokitazawa, neon-filled Shibuya to old-fashioned Yanaka, and chic Daikanyama to laid-back Koenji.